EmPO999/CPU-Scheduling-Algorithm/README.md

 Can also compare the performance of the above listed algorithms by calculating average waiting time and average turn-around time for all algorithms together.

+# Support Me
+  If you like this, leave a star
+  Make sure you follow me for more cool projects to come